Jimmy May has devoted much of his life to wrestling and athletics, first as an athlete and later as a coach and administrator.

 In addition to wrestling, May served as the head football coach at El Dorado High School from 1993-96.
 During that time, he earned two Sunrise Conference Championships and served as the head coach of the Sunrise All-Star Football Team.

 From 2000-08, May served as a coaching advisor within the Clark County School District.
-Currently, May continues his work in wrestling as the head coach at Baker University.
+Currently, May continued his work in wrestling and administration at Baker University.

 Born: August 29, 1954